Bournenk/Educational/README.md

 # Educational
-Project's of ongoing and completed courses.
+Projects of ongoing and completed courses.